alexharri/website/posts/planes.md

 <Scene scene="three-intersecting-planes-point" height={400} />

-Some of what we learned about two plane intersections will come into play here.
+Some of what we learned about two-plane intersections will come into play here.
 Let's start by taking the line of intersection for $P_2$ and $P_3$ and varying the position of $P_1$.
 You'll notice that the point of intersection is the point at which $P_1$ intersects the line.

 <Scene scene="three-intersecting-planes" height={400} usesVariables />